Probiotics for Histamine Intolerance

 Histamine intolerance

-There are many possible causes (other than histamine-rich foods and a lack of DAO) for histamine intolerance, but top of the list are Intestinal Permeability (‘leaky gut’) and SIBO (small intestinal bacteria overgrowth/imbalance).
-Therefore, a disturbance in the gut microflora plays a significant role in creating histamine intolerance.
+There are many possible causes, including consuming a high intake of histamine-rich foods and a lack of DAO, as already discussed, for histamine intolerance.
+Intestinal permeability (‘leaky gut’) and small intestinal bacterial overgrowth (SIBO) have been proposed as contributors to histamine overload by disrupting enzymatic activity and promoting excessive histamine production by microbes.
+Therefore, a disturbance in the gut microflora could play a significant role in creating histamine intolerance.

 Microscopic bacteria